dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         var list1 = new ArrayList<String>(); // valid declaration of List<String>
         var list2 = new ArrayList<>(); // valid declaration of List<Object>
-        List<?> list3 = new ArrayList<>(); // valid declaration, but you can't add anything here but can extract object }
+        List<?> list3 = new ArrayList<>(); // valid declaration, but you can't add anything here but can extract object
+        // don't confuse with this, which create ArrayList<Object>, not the unbounded list like previous example var list = new ArrayList<>();
+    }
 }
 ```